 The Audio Support Project

-This project is identical to the previous one with the MyGame and the BlueLevel scenes, you can move the front rectangle left or right with the arrow keys, the intersection with the left boundary triggers the loading of the other scene, and, the Q key quits the game.
+This project has identical MyGame and the BlueLevel scenes to the previous project.
+You can move the front rectangle left or right with the arrow keys, the intersection with the left boundary triggers the loading of the other scene, and the Q key quits the game.
 However, in this version, each scene plays background music and triggers a brief audio cue when the left/right-arrow key is pressed.
-You can also notice the volume variations for each type of the audio clip.
+Notice that the volume varies for each type of audio clip.
 The implementation of this project also reinforces the concept of loading and unloading of external resources and the audio clips themselves.
 You can see an example of this project running in Figure 4-6.
 The source code to this project is defined in the chapter4/4.6.audio_support folder.

 Figure 4-6.
 Running the Audio Support project with both scenes